Snowy Adventures Ahead: 7 Colorado Winter Hikes You Can’t Miss

 Mount Esther | Green Mountain Falls Area

-Mileage: 6.58 m.
-Elevation Gain: 1,457’ Route: Out and Back
+Mileage: 6.58 miles Elevation Gain: 1,457’ Route: Out and Back

-Getting to Mount Esther can be a feat.
 Make sure to download the map and follow the instructions.
 You’ll wind up a paved road through neighborhoods, thinking there is NO WAY this leads to a trailhead.
 Keep following the road!

-At the last sharp turn to the left, within feet of the trailhead, you’ll see a very small dirt pull out in front of a few trees.
+WHERE TO START: At the last sharp turn to the left, within feet of the trailhead, you’ll see a very small dirt pull out in front of a few trees.
 Three cars at most fit in this micro mini parking spot.

 Once you reach the top, look for the Ring the Peak trail sign.
 You can head either way and go as long as you want.
 The current Ring the Peak trail is around 63 miles.

 NOTE!
 For the full mileage we hiked and listed above, add on the trail to Crystal Reservoir.
 All Trails does not have the full trail we took and listed here.
+However, COTREX has the trails marked.
+Download the area and head toward Crystal Reservoir.

 Once you’ve hiked up the easement, start heading downhill among a large aspen grove toward the staging area for snow removal equipment.